- October 28th, 2017 - 5th Annual Climate and Creation Stewardship Summit, Spring Glen United Church, Hamden, CT

 - November 7th, 2017 - Look & See: A Portrait of Wendell Berry Film Screening 6PM in Niebuhr Hall

 - April 19 and 20, 2018 - Graduate Conference in Religion and Ecology

 Welcome to YDS Sustainability, a Divinity School resource for sharing progress and opportunities as we aspire each day to learn, live, and lead more responsibly into the future.
 We take seriously the ecological, social, and economic challenges ever-present in our world; and we seek to turn our gifts into good examples that will support our communities and guide our graduates.

-YDS Sustainability fosters a sacred commitment to the love and knowledge of God through ecological health, human wellness, and economic viability.
+YDS Sustainability fosters a sacred commitment to the love and knowledge of God through ecology, human wellness, creation care, and economic viability.
 The Sustainability Team of students, faculty, and staff cultivates innovative approaches to sustainable living, ministry, worship, and knowledge.
 We seek an enduring communion as stewards of creation.

 Learning, Living, and Leading Together

 As sustainability efforts have increased at the Divinity School, YDS Sustainability has evolved from key leadership to wider community ownership.
 The Sustainability Team of students, staff, and faculty created the 2013-2016 YDS Sustainability Action Plan, which the faculty and student council endorsed in Spring 2014.
 Today the Sustainability Team’s three working groups lead most of the school’s sustainability efforts and coordinate with student groups, Sterling Divinity Quadrangle partners, and other members of the Yale and New Haven communities.